progressdb/ProgressDB/examples/README.md

 - `security.ip_whitelist`: List of whitelisted IPs.
 - `security.api_keys.backend|frontend|admin`: API key lists used by the server.
 - `security.kms.socket`, `security.kms.data_dir`, `security.kms.binary`: KMS integration settings (socket, data dir, optional binary path).
+- `security.kms.master_key_hex`: Optional: embed the 64-hex (32-byte) KEK directly in the server config.
+Use only for controlled environments.

 - `security.kms.master_key_file`: Path to a file containing the 64-hex (32-byte) KEK that the server will embed into the KMS child's config when encryption is enabled.
-This must be set when `PROGRESSDB_USE_ENCRYPTION=true`.
+This must be set when `PROGRESSDB_USE_ENCRYPTION=true` if `master_key_hex` is not used.
 - `logging.level`: Logging level (`info`, `debug`, etc.).

-If you need the server to run with encryption enabled locally, create a `config.yaml` with `security.kms.master_key_file` pointing to a file containing a single 64-hex string (32 bytes) and set `PROGRESSDB_USE_ENCRYPTION=true` in your environment.
+If you need the server to run with encryption enabled locally, create a `config.yaml` with either `security.kms.master_key_hex` set to a single 64-hex string (32 bytes) or `security.kms.master_key_file` pointing to a file containing the hex string, and set `PROGRESSDB_USE_ENCRYPTION=true` in your environment.
 The server will spawn or connect to the KMS and manage DEKs via the configured socket.

 If you'd like, I can also generate a minimal `examples/dev.env` and a `examples/dev-config.yaml` that are ready-to-run for local development.